 Does your child have a vivid imagination that lands them in ‘trouble’?

 During my thirty years as a primary school teacher, I’ve often come across children just like this – children who, by using their imagination, land themselves in trouble.
-They might become a little too enthusiastic, especially out in the playground.
+They might become a little too enthusiastic with their imaginative play, especially out in the playground.

 Many of these incidents became the inspiration for the main character in my book, Trouble for Toby, and often occurred when two or more different games collided in the same play area.

-Imaginative play refers to situations in which a child is role playing experiences, whether it is pretending to be a pirate in the sandpit or a Jedi on the playground.
+Imaginative play refers to situations in which a child is role playing experiences.
+Whether pretending to be a pirate in the sandpit or a Jedi on the playground.
 It’s fun and a vital part of a child’s social, emotional and cognitive development.

 Using the imagination is more than just making up stories and acting them out: